Paddy Mendis

 Air Chief Marshal Deshamanya Pathman Hariprasadha Mendis, FBIM (24 January 1933 – 18 January 2022) was a Sri Lankan aviator.
 He was the fourth Commander of the Royal Ceylon Air Force from 1971 to 1976.
+He initiated the recruitment of women into the Sri Lanka Air Force.

 Early life and education

 The son of a doctor, Mendis was educated at S. Thomas' College.